craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to configure CORS headers
     * - :ref:`proxy-configuration`
       - Allows you to configure the proxy for the Preview server (Crafter Engine in Preview Mode)
+    * - :ref:`engine-cache`
+      - Allows you to configure various cache related items such as items to be preloaded in cache, etc.
     * - :ref:`request-filtering-configuration`
       - Allows you to configure request filtering
     * - :ref:`engine-forwarded-headers`